patman023/nysthimanual/pages/nysthiometer/nysthiometer.md

 Size: 1HP x 3U

-This 1HP Blank module is just a fun little gadget whose meter corresponds to the amount of NYSTHI in your patch ;-)
+This 1HP Blank module is a fun little gadget whose meter corresponds to the amount of HP occupied by NYSTHI in your patch ;-)